Advanced Digital Threat Assessment Trainings

 Virtual Training

-The Advanced Digital Threat Assessment Training will build and expand significantly on the skills gained in the Basic Digital Threat Assessment training.
+The Advanced Digital Threat Assessment Training will build and expand significantly on the skills gained in the 7-hour Digital Threat Assessment Training.
 Participants will leave with a concrete understanding of how to find and curate relevant digital information as is typically represented in a real-life digital threat assessment data gathering scenario.
 Major engagement and hands-on practice will take place as participants are assembled into investigative teams and given mock real-life scenarios.
 This training is designed for individuals who serve on the Safe and Supportive School Program Team and conduct threat assessments.

 Registration Requirements

-Participants will only be eligible to attend this training after completion of the Basic Digital Threat Assessment training offered through the Texas School Safety Center, which introduces necessary key concepts and is a non-negotiable prerequisite for the advanced training.
+Participants will only be eligible to attend this training after completion of the 7-hour Digital Threat Assessment training offered through the Texas School Safety Center, which introduces necessary key concepts and is a non-negotiable prerequisite for the advanced training.

 In order to receive Texas Commission Law Enforcement (TCOLE) credit for this training each Texas Peace Officer and/or individual seeking TCOLE credit must do the following: